Mary Bonauto: Gill v. Office of Personnel Management

 In March 2009, Bonauto and GLAD, along with co-counsel from Foley Hoag, Jenner & Block, and Sullivan & Worcester, filed in U.S. District Court in Boston a lawsuit challenging the constitutionality of section 3 of the Defense of Marriage Act (DOMA).
 The case claims that the federal definition of marriage created by DOMA to exclude married same-sex couples from all federal marital protections violates equal protection guarantees.
 U.S. District Judge Joseph L. Tauro heard oral arguments from Bonauto and co-counsel on the merits of the case on May 6, 2010.
 On July 8, 2010, Judge Tauro ruled that Section 3 of DOMA is unconstitutional with respect to claims brought by the seven married same-sex couples and three widowers from Massachusetts GLAD is representing in the case.
 The Department of Justice will now decide whether to appeal the ruling.
-On October 12, 2010 the Department of Justice filed a notice to appeal the District Court ruling.
-On May 31, 2012 the U.S. Court of Appeals for the First Circuit upheld the District Court decision finding section 3 of DOMA unconstitutional.
+On October 12, 2010, the Department of Justice filed a notice to appeal the District Court ruling.
+On May 31, 2012, the U.S. Court of Appeals for the First Circuit upheld the District Court decision finding section 3 of DOMA unconstitutional.
 In July 2012 the Department of Justice filed a petition for certiorari in the United States Supreme Court but the petition was denied in the wake of the Court's landmark decision in United States v.
 Windsor that Section 3 of DOMA was unconstitutional.

 Pederson v.
 Office of Personnel Management

-On November 9, 2010 Bonauto and GLAD filed a second major, multi-plaintiff lawsuit challenging the constitutionality of the federal Defense of Marriage Act (DOMA) Section 3.
+On November 9, 2010, Bonauto and GLAD filed a second major, multi-plaintiff lawsuit challenging the constitutionality of the federal Defense of Marriage Act (DOMA) Section 3.
 The case specifically addressed married couples in Connecticut, Vermont and New Hampshire.
-On July 31, 2012 the Connecticut Federal District Court Judge Bryant ruled that DOMA is unconstitutional.
-On June 26, 2013 the U.S. Supreme Court ruled DOMA Section 3 unconstitutional in United States v.
+On July 31, 2012, the Connecticut Federal District Court Judge Bryant ruled that DOMA is unconstitutional.
+On June 26, 2013, the U.S. Supreme Court ruled DOMA Section 3 unconstitutional in United States v.
 Windsor.

+Recognition

+In January 2025, President Joe Biden named Bonauto as a recipient of the Presidential Citizens Medal.